mamedmax/go-base-app/README.md

 # go-base-app

-My own go web app implementation
+My own implementation of web app in golang